erdemefe07/erdemefe07/README.md

 ### Hi there 👋

+Hi, I'm Erdem, a passionate self-taught full stack web developer and a freelance software developer from Turkey. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 <!--
 **erdemefe07/erdemefe07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.